JovialJem/jovialjem.github.io/README.md

-I made this 2 hours ago and I've already forgotten why
+I made this only 2 hours ago, and I've already forgotten why